 Rural Business-Cooperative Service, USDA.

-This notice is to invite applications for grants to provide Technical Assistance for Rural Transportation (RT) systems under the Rural Business Development Grant (RBDG) to provide Technical Assistance for RT systems and for RT systems to Federally Recognized Native American Tribes' (FRNAT) (collectively “Programs”) and the terms provided in such funding.
-This notice is being issued in order to allow applicants sufficient time to leverage financing, prepare, and submit their applications and give the Agency time to process applications within fiscal year (FY) 2020.
+This notice is to invite applications for grants under the Rural Business Development Grant (RBDG) Program for fiscal year (FY) 2021, subject to the availability of funding.
+This notice is being issued in order to allow applicants sufficient time to leverage financing, prepare and submit their applications, and give the Agency time to process applications within FY 2021.
 Successful applications will be selected by the Agency for funding and subsequently awarded to the extent that funding may ultimately be made available through appropriations.
-An announcement on the website at: https://www.rd.usda.gov/newsroom/fy2020-appropriated-funding will identify the amount received in the appropriations.
+An announcement on the website at https://www.rd.usda.gov/newsroom/notices-solicitation-applications-nosas will identify the amount available in FY 2021 for RBDG applications.

 All applicants are responsible for any expenses incurred in developing their applications.

-Applications must be submitted to the USDA Rural Development State Office where the Project is located.
-A list of the USDA Rural Development State Office contacts can be found at: http://www.rd.usda.gov/contact-us/state-offices.
+Applications must be submitted to the USDA Rural Development State Office for the State where the Project is located.
+Complete applications may be submitted in paper or electronic format to the appropriate Rural Development State Office and must be received by 4:30 p.m. local time on March 31, 2021.
+A list of the USDA Rural Development State Offices can be found at: https://www.rd.usda.gov/page/state-offices.

 Start Further Info